vimc/montagu-api/spec/spec.md

 You cannot update a disease's ID via the API.

 # Vaccines
-The vaccine API is identical to the disease API, but uses `/vaccines` as its base URI.
+The vaccine API is identical to the disease API, but uses `/vaccines` as its base URI and `vaccines.write` as its required permissions.

 # Countries
 ## GET /countries/
 Returns all countries.

-Note that countries only gain names and other data when associated with a particular point in time, via a touchstone.
+Note that countries gain other data when associated with a particular point in time, via a touchstone.
 This part of the API just tracks countries in their abstract sense, using ISO codes.

+Required permissions: none

 Schema: [`Countries.schema.json`](Countries.schema.json)